oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Download.md

 `yum install icc_examin`

-Yum resolves all dependcies.
+Yum should resolve all dependcies.
 The *icc\_examin-cinepaint* package is for a more indepth colour space exploration inside [CinéPaint](/wiki/CinePaint "wikilink").

+In case a missed libelektra.so.2 message is shown, as can happen on Fedora, try first the following command:

+`yum erase elektra`

+and repeat the above *icc\_examin* or *icc\_examin-cinepaint* installation.

 ***bekun*** repository plain overview:
 [bekun](http://download.opensuse.org/repositories/home:/bekun/)